|

 custom stainless steel mouthpiece, custom aluminum carrying case

-for the MDT, universal power supply with US plug adaptor, custom
+for the MDT, universal power supply, custom

-VL70-m demo disk.
+sheets with patch listings.
 All you need to add is a pair of headphones

 in the videos below.